cap-java/sdm/README.md

          - name: sdm-di-instance
     ```

-4. Add the following pom dependency in both the _db_ and _srv_ folders
+4. Add the following pom dependency in the _srv_ folder

    ```sh
    <dependency>